Milk shark: Biology and ecology

-One of the most (if not the most) abundant near-shore sharks within its range, the milk shark feeds mainly on small benthic and schooling bony fishes.
+One of the most (if not the most) abundant near-shore sharks within its range, the milk shark feeds mainly on small benthic and bony fishes.
 Occasionally squid, octopus, cuttlefish, crabs, shrimp, and gastropods are also taken.
 In Shark Bay, the most important prey are silversides, herring, smelt-whitings, and wrasses; this is also the only local shark species that preys on the Waigeo seaperch (Psammoperca waigiensis), found in seagrass beds avoided by other sharks.
 In the Gulf of Carpentaria, it feeds mainly on halfbeaks, herring, and mullets, and is also a major predator of penaeid prawns.
 Smaller sharks eat proportionately more cephalopods and crustaceans, switching to fish as they grow older.

 Many predators feed on the milk shark, including larger sharks such as the blacktip shark (Carcharhinus limbatus) and Australian blacktip shark (Carcharhinus tilstoni), and possibly also marine mammals.
 Off KwaZulu-Natal, the decimation of large sharks by the use of gillnets to protect beaches has led to a recent increase in milk shark numbers.
 A known parasite of this species is the copepod Pseudopandarus australis.
 There is some evidence that male and female milk sharks segregate from each other.